rswt-rbartlett/cyber-security-framework/2-Implement-appropriate-mitigations/Step-05-Architecture-and-Configuration.md

 - [Google Workspace](https://support.google.com/a/answer/2466580?hl=en)
 > **Note** There is no out of the box support for DMARC in Microsoft Exchange Server, and I strongly recommend moving to Microsoft 365 Exchange Online.

+## Implement additional phishing protection

-In addition in Exchange Online you can implement specific anti-phishing controls, I would recommend either:
+In addition to DMARC you should also implement specific anti-phishing controls in Exchange Online, I would recommend either:
 - Implementing the 'Standard Protection' at https://security.microsoft.com/presetSecurityPolicies OR
 - Implementing the following anti-phishing controls at https://security.microsoft.com/antiphishing
 	- **Phishing threshold & protection**
-	- Set Phishing email threshold to 3 (wind back to 2 if you get too many false positives)
+	- Set Phishing email threshold to 3 (turn down to 2 if you get too many false positives)
 	- Enable impersonation protection for all staff listed in your website (particularly Executives)
 	- Enable impersonation protection for all domains
 	- Enable mailbox intelligence